Who’s right – Austrian economist Friedrich Hayek or spendthrift Briton John Maynard Keynes? There’s only one way to find out: fight!

 I co-wrote this quick radio sketch with Nathalie Turton and Dominic Vaughan in November 2009.
 It is performed by me.
 The remit was to write an over-the-top trailer for a TV programme.
 For more of Nathalie’s work, go to: www.lollyandnat.com

-The sketch is available to listen to at the bottom of this page: www.markspeed.co.uk/Stand-up-Comedy.html
+The sketch is available to listen to at the bottom of this page: http://markspeed.co.uk/Sketches.html

 The NHS today announced plans to introduce computers to help doctors screen for cancer.
 Brilliant – advice on diagnosing complex cancers from a machine that can’t even tell whether it’s got a virus.